tinytonny/MKTContent/mktcontent/产品动态/productDynamic.md

 	},
 	{
-		"introduce":"JD Cloud releases the learning platform of moon-machine and officially provides artificial intelligence services to the public", "name":"Learning of moon-machine officially starts the open-beta test", "description":"The lunar landing machine learning platform relies on powerful distributed data processing capabilities and rich built-in algorithm models to meet the one-stop service from raw data to model output.
+		"introduce":"JD Cloud releases the learning platform of moon-machine and officially provides artificial intelligence services to the public", "name":"Learning of Moon-machine Officially Starts The Open-beta Test", "description":"The lunar landing machine learning platform relies on powerful distributed data processing capabilities and rich built-in algorithm models to meet the one-stop service from raw data to model output.
 At the same time, through the visual modeling of drag-drop components, users can quickly create intelligent business on the lunar landing machine learning platform.", "id":55
 	},